-The BRE Centre for Sustainable Design of the Built Environment (SuDoBE) is based in the Welsh School of Architecture (WSA) at Cardiff University.
+The Centre for Sustainable Design of the Built Environment (SuDoBE) is based in the Welsh School of Architecture (WSA) at Cardiff University.
 The Centre was established in 2007 with the appointment of its Director, Professor Chris Tweed.

 The Centre is developing research in three key areas of sustainable design:

 New buildings form the central focus of most research on the sustainability of the built environment.
 However, most of the buildings we will be using in 60 years from now have already been built.
 Many of these buildings embody precious resources and can be seen as important assets for future generations.
 Many, however, are also wasteful in their use of energy and potentially harmful to their occupants.
 The prevailing emphasis on new build solutions, perhaps because they offer fewer obstacles and are arguably more exciting, diverts attention from the problems of making our existing stock more sustainable.
-This is a neglected area of research, which C-SuDOBE proposes to address in future research.
+This is a neglected area of research, which SuDOBE proposes to address in future research.

 Technical innovation and understanding are clearly essential to creating a more sustainable built environment.
 But they are not enough.

-The Centre will address the problems of enabling and encouraging users to operate buildings in ways that will reduce their impact on the environment.
+The Centre addresses the problems of enabling and encouraging users to operate buildings in ways that will reduce their impact on the environment.
 This research will apply the concepts of affordances and naïve physics to develop a body of theory that can be used to inform the design of energy systems within the built environment.

 Poor communication is often cited as a major obstacle to transferring valuable research results to those who make the best use of them.
 The Centre will develop projects under this heading to increase the effectiveness of research on sustainability in the built environment.
 The Centre is currently investigating the application of open source methods (as used in software development) to designs and construction details.
 This will result in a Web-based system that will allow multiple users to retrieve, adapt and apply examples of good practice that respond to different geographical, climatic, economic and cultural contexts.